-As a consequence of Lemma 1, if we want to look for a minimal solution of the $4$-peg Tower of Hanoi problem, we can focus on minimal demolishing phases.
-Moreover, as we proved that it is always possible to build a minimal sequence having symmetric demolishing and reconstructing phases, we can immagine to study only minimal sequences having this feature, that we will call \textbf{minimal simmetric sequences}. \begin{definition} A set of disks arranged on the same peg is said a \textbf{stack}.
-As we have only 4 pegs, we can build at most 4 stacks. \end{definition} For minimal demolishing sequences we have the following property: \begin{proposition} Let us consider a Tower of Hanoi with $n$ disks and one of its minimal demolishing phases $S$.
-At the end of $S$ we can findtwo different scenarios: \begin{enumerate} \item The disks have been arranged on two different stacks. $n$ and $n-1$ are the disks that lie at the bottom of the two stacks.
-Then during $S$ n is never stacked on the peg on which the disk $n-1$ ends its moves. \item The disks have been arranged on three stacks.
-Let $n,n-1$and $ j_4$ be the disks that lie at the bottom of the three stacks in $S$.
-Then during the demolishing phase no disk $y$, with $y> j_4$, is arranged on the peg on which the disk $j_4$ will be stacked when the move $(n,\infty,\infty)$ is performed. \end{enumerate} \end{proposition}
+As we have only k pegs, we can build at most k stacks.
+We can from now restrict our attention for $n>k-1$, as it is easy to calculate the minimum number of moves needed to solve a k-peg Tower of Hanoi problem of $n\leq k-1$ disks.
+For minimal demolishing sequences we have the following property:

+\begin{proposition} Let us consider a Tower of Hanoi with $n$ disks and one of its minimal demolishing sequence $S$.
+Suppose that the disks have been arranged on $r\leq k-1$ stacks at the end of $S$.
+Let $n,n-1$ and $ j_1< \ldots< j_{r-2}$ be the disks that lie at the bottom of the $r$ stacks in $S$.
+Then during the demolishing phase no disk $y$, with $y> j_1$, is arranged on the peg on which the disk $j_1$ will be stacked when the move $(n,\infty,\infty)$ is performed.